xamk-mire/Fullstack26/Assignments/Assignment-2/ASSIGNMENT_ITERATION_1.md

 **Scope:** This iteration covers **Exercise**, **ExerciseField**, **Category**, and **ExerciseCategory** only.
 Additional types will be implemented in later iterations.

+---

+## Introduction

+This assignment is **Iteration 1** of a four-iteration plan to build a fullstack **Exercise/Workout Tracker** application.
+The goal of the project is to allow users to track their daily exercises—such as running, swimming, or gym sessions—with details like distance, duration, weight, sets, and reps.
+Exercises can be grouped with categories (e.g. Cardio, Strength, Running) and will later be organised into reusable workouts.
+The overall development plan is described in

+In **Iteration 1** you build the **frontend only**.
+There is no backend server and no database.
+You will create a React application that runs entirely in the browser and uses **mock data** stored in the frontend code.
+This approach lets you focus on the user interface, navigation, and data flow without dealing with APIs or persistence yet.
+In later iterations you will add a FastAPI backend, connect to PostgreSQL, and replace the mock data with real API calls—without changing the overall structure of the UI.

+**What you will build in this assignment:**

+- A **single-page application (SPA)** with client-side routing.
+Users can open an **Exercises** list, apply filters (by date and by category), and click an exercise to see its **detail** page with name, date, notes, categories, and a list of detail fields (e.g. weight 100 kg, sets 3, reps 8).
+- A **data layer** built around TypeScript **domain models** (matching the data model below) and **DTOs** (Data Transfer Objects).
+The UI and the data service use DTOs only; mock data and service internals use domain types.
+This keeps the UI decoupled from the database shape and makes it straightforward to swap mock data for a real API in Iteration 2.
+- A **layout** shared by all pages: a header (e.g. "Exercise Tracker"), a navigation link to the Exercises list, and a main content area where the list or detail view is shown.
+- **Client-side filtering** on the exercises list: by date range (All, Today, This week, This month) and by one or more categories.
+Filtering is done in memory; no server requests when the user changes a filter.

+The **data model** for this iteration includes four entities: **Category**, **Exercise**, **ExerciseCategory** (linking exercises to categories), and **ExerciseField** (detail rows for each exercise).
+Workouts, users, and authentication are out of scope here and will be introduced in later iterations.

+By the end of this assignment you will have a working, navigable frontend that displays and filters exercise data.
+You will use it as the basis for connecting to the backend in the next iteration.

+---

 ### Data model (ER diagram)

 The following diagram shows the entities and relationships used in this iteration.
 All ids are integers/numbers.
 Note that the diagram is just initial one, and might be updated in up coming iterations.